Hannah Maynard: Portraiture and experimental photography

 Maynard's portrait work encompassed several different formats following the fashions of the day, cartes-de-visite in the 1860s, cabinet cards in the following decade, as well as larger-sized prints.
+These small photographic calling cards were widely exchanged and helped build her reputation among a broad clientele.
 The Maynard studio is known to have produced forty-three cartes-de-visite of Indigenous people, often Victoria street vendors.
 Maynard was a master of lighting technique, and she was one of the early adopters of line-lit photography to highlight facial features.
 Her backgrounds were often highly ornamental, using painted backgrounds and elaborate domestic interiors and props.

 Starting about 1880, Maynard began to experiment with photomontage in her Gems of British Columbia series which she created each year between 1881 and 1895.
 (Note: Wilks (1980) gives the last year for The Gems as 1895, Williams (2003) as 1898.)
+She identified professionally as a "photographic artist," emphasizing both technical skill and creative intent in her practice.
 Conceived as an annual greeting card to be sent out on New Years to all the mothers of children she had photographed in the preceding year, it was very popular.
+The series also functioned as a distinctive form of self-promotion, demonstrating her technical abilities while strengthening relationships with clients.
 She cut out the outline of the photograph of each baby or child, and then mounted the images on a pane of window glass and re-photographed the whole.
 She began to incorporate the montages of previous years in symbolist patterns, resulting in compositions that included up to 22,000 individual photographs.
 Her Gems of 1885 was published and praised by the St. Louis and Canadian Photographer in 1886, bringing Maynard a measure of recognition throughout North America.